 - Place your monitor away from sources of magnetic interference, such as other monitors, unshielded speakers, and electric power lines.
 (The speakers that come with some models of the computer are shielded.) - Keep the monitor screen clean by using a nonabrasive screen or glass cleaner.
 Do not spray the cleaner directly on the screen. - Under some conditions, interference patterns, such as curved, shadowy lines, can occur.
-If these patterns appear on your screen, change your software application's background color or design. - To extend the life of your monitor, turn it off at the end of each day even if it has a power saver feature. - Check the documentation that came with your software application to see if it will let you select combinations of resolution and color.
+If these patterns appear on your screen, change your software application's background color or design. - To extend the life of your monitor, turn it off at the end of each day. - Check the documentation that came with your software application to see if it will let you select combinations of resolution and color.
 This could make viewing the screen more comfortable.